zhangqianhui/CnnForAndroid/README.md

 		<< fully_connected_layer<relu>(64 , 2);

 ```
- The models have three conv-layers and two pooling layer , fully-connect layer , in the end layer , the activation functions is relu and the size of all conv-kernel is 3x3.The optimization algorithm of cnn  is stochastic gradient levenberg marquardt.
+ My models have three conv-layers and two pooling layer , fully-connect layer , in the end layer , the activation functions is relu and the size of all conv-kernel is 3x3.The optimization algorithm of cnn  is stochastic gradient levenberg marquardt.

  Other arguments can't be public.

 #How to use it?

- Just download or git clone it and then open it by eclipse with opencv for java lib ,use NDK to build it.Surely your libs have the opencv_java.so file or you must add this file(from Opencv-android docu).
+ Just download or git clone it and then open it by eclipse with opencv for java lib ,  use NDK to build it.
+ Surely your libs docu have the opencv_java.so file or you must add this file(from Opencv-android docu).

 #How to use it to recognition face or other object?